mumty13/MHSoftUI/README.md

 #### For UIButton: ####

-`myButton.addSoftUIEffectForButton()`
+`let myButton = MHSoftUIButton()` `myButton.addSoftUIEffectForButton()`

 ## Important
-Must call these functions inside `viewDidAppear`, not `viewDidLoad`.
+1. Must call these functions inside `viewDidAppear`, not `viewDidLoad`.
+2. For button to animate, it is important to give it MHSoftUIButton class reference, which is a subclass of UIButton.

 ## Cutomization ##